borntofrappe/fullstack-d3/README.md

      .attr('r', 5);
    ```

-   In a more structured manner, the `join()` function allows to target the different selections with a series of callback functions.
+   In a more structured example, the `join()` function allows to target the different selections with a series of callback functions.

    ```js
    groupCircles